 - 1. Be on time for all classes.
 Students who are tardy three times may be issued a detention. - 2.
 Restroom facilities should be used as intended and students must then promptly return to class. - 3.
-Students are not allowed to use electronic devices and games, skateboards, toys, roller blades and other personal items which may cause a disturbance to school. - 4.
+Students are not allowed to use electronic devices electronic devices and other personal items which may cause a disturbance to school. and/or the school bus. - 4.
 Student visitors are not allowed in the school without administrative approval. - 5.
-Gum chewing on school grounds and in the buses is prohibited. - Coats and hats are not to be worn in school during the school day.
+Gum chewing on school grounds and in the buses is prohibited. - 6.
+Coats are not to be worn in school during the school day.
 Students may bring sweaters or sweatshirts to class.